-Pure Land Buddhism (also known as Shin Buddhism and Amidism) is based upon the Pure Land sutras that were first brought to China around 150 CE by the monks An Shih Kao and Lokaksema.
+Pure Land (also known as Shin Buddhism and Amidism) is a sect of Buddhism that is based upon the Pure Land sutras that were first brought to China around 150 CE by the monks An Shih Kao and Lokaksema.
 The Pure Land sutras center on the figure of Amitabha (Amida in Japanese), one of the Five Wisdom Buddhas, and his Pure Land paradise, called Sukhavati.

 The central teaching of Pure Land Buddhism is that nirvana is no longer practical nor possible to attain in our present day.
 Instead, one should focus on devotion to Amida, which will gain one enough karmic merit to go to the Pure Land (a Heaven or Paradise).
 The Pure Land is not an eternal destination, but a pleasant place in which all karma disappears and nirvana is simple to attain.

 Most Pure Land Buddhists focus on chanting or repeating a mantra of devotion to Amida, "Namu Amida Butsu," as often as possible to reinforce a proper and sincere state of mind and gain admission to the Pure Land at death.
 This simple form of religious practice has contributed greatly to its popularity, especially in Japan.

 Jodo is the oldest school of Pure Land Buddhism in Japan.
 It was founded by Honen (1133-1212), a Tendai monk who converted to Pure Land teachings at the age of 43.
 Honen taught that anyone can be reborn in Amida's Pure Land simply by reciting the nembutsu and insisted that Pure Land be considered a separate sect of Japanese Buddhism.
 Honen's followers included Shinran, who founded the Jodo Shinshu school, and Ippen (1239-89), who founded the Ji school.